kvshravan/kvshravan.github.io/_posts/2021-05-20-acceptance.md

 It was on May 17, the day GSoC results were announced and I am happy to share that my [proposal][proposal] to CCExtractor Developement has been accepted.

 Back when I faced problems while setting up the environment to the stage where I currently got accepted into GSoC, it has been quite a long journey.
-I would like to thank [Willem]: https://github.com/canihavesomecoffee and [Shivam]: https://github.com/canihavesomecoffee for guiding me in my proposal and also in helping me solve issues.
+I would like to thank [Willem][Willem]: https://github.com/canihavesomecoffee and [Shivam][Shivam]: https://github.com/canihavesomecoffee for guiding me in my proposal and also in helping me solve issues.
 I am really exicited to work with this amazing organization.

 Jekyll also offers powerful support for code snippets: